David Marchick: 1990s

-Marchick started his service in the Clinton Administration In 1993, Marchick became the deputy director of presidential correspondence.
+Marchick began to work for the Clinton Administration in 1993, as deputy director of presidential correspondence.
 Marchick joined the Office of the United States Trade Representative in early 1993.
-In May 1996, Marchick was appointed by United States Secretary of Commerce Mickey Kantor to being deputy assistant secretary for trade development.
+In May 1996, Marchick was appointed by United States Secretary of Commerce Mickey Kantor to deputy assistant secretary for trade development.

 By January 1998, Marchick held the position of Deputy United States Assistant Secretary of State.
 Marchick led negotiations with China to expand air passenger and cargo services between the United States and China.

 In October 1999, Marchick left the U.S. State Department to join the newly formed Bid4Assets, a website for bankrupt businesses to auction off their assets.

 2000s

 In March 2002, Marchick joined Covington & Burling, an international law firm.
 At Covington, Marchick began work on international transportation and trade issues.
-In September 2003, Covington formed a business alliance with Kissinger-McLarty Associates.
-In 2006, Marchick co-authored the book, U.S. National Security and Foreign Direct Investment, and focused his law practice on representing companies, such as IBM, seeking approval from the Committee on Foreign Investment in the United States (CFIUS), an inter-agency committee of the United States Government that reviews the national security implications of foreign investments in U.S. companies or operations.
+In 2006, Marchick co-authored the book U.S. National Security and Foreign Direct Investment, and focused his law practice on representing companies, such as IBM, seeking approval from the Committee on Foreign Investment in the United States (CFIUS), an inter-agency committee of the United States Government that reviews the national security implications of foreign investments in U.S. companies or operations.